-The hotel was officially opened in June 1894 with a celebration luncheon.
-One of those present, local farmer Thomas Hendy, wrote in his diary: “Housel Bay Hotel opened by the shareholders with a cold luncheon.
-About forty sat down to a very good spread.”
+The Housel Bay was officially opened in the summer of 1894 with a celebration luncheon, one of those present was local farmer Thomas Hendy, who later noted the occasion in his diary stating “Housel Bay Hotel opened by the shareholders with a cold luncheon.
+About forty sat down to a very good spread”

-The West Briton on the 7th June 1894 reported that the hotel would reflect credit on the county as well as those responsible for its erection.
-The paper continued; “To celebrate the opening a large company were entertained by the Directors in the dining room.”
-Among the toasts proposed were ones to the architect, the contractors, the furnishers, the hotel itself (on several occasions) the clergy, the Queen of course and, showing that even a hundred years ago the value of publicity was recognised, the press.
+Local newspaper, The West Briton on the 7th June 1894 reported that the hotel would reflect credit on the county as well as those responsible for its erection.
+The paper continued “To celebrate the opening a large company were entertained by the Directors in the dining room.”
+Among the toasts proposed were ones to the architect, the contractors, the furnishers, the hotel itself (on several occasions) the clergy, the Queen of course! and showing that even a hundred years ago the value of publicity was recognised, the press.
 The first manageress was a Mrs. Surrell who provided the food at the opening.
 This was much praised by the directors who hoped it would set the standard for the fare at the hotel.

 “However beautiful this place may become because of its external beauties, it will not be sustained unless some homelike comforts are introduced and sustained (applause).
 The place will become really popular or otherwise just as the manager or manageress is famed for making it like a home away from home (applause).”

 “We have been fortunate, I think, in having carved out of this lovely coast one of the most eligible and, in some respects, most beautiful sites for such a building as this.”

 “…Where the land was unproductive, the tourist traffic prospered, and was a splendid means of support to those who inhabited such parts.
 He did not see why they should not utilise this coast there in the same way (applause) and with equally satisfactory results.”

 “He hoped it would be conducive to strength and stability, and that the hotel would remain there as an emblem of it for many a year (applause).”